H1 2025: Market Activity between $100K-500K

-Using our CLASSIC.COM Market Benchmark*, we’ve analyzed over 5,000 individual markets** to pinpoint the top Growing and Slowing Markets so far in 2025 in the across five distinct value tiers: Over 1M, Between $500K-1M, Between $100K-500K, Between $50K-100K and under $50K.
+Using our CLASSIC.COM Market Benchmark (CMB)*, we’ve analyzed over 5,000 individual markets** to pinpoint the top Growing and Slowing Markets so far in 2025.
 To qualify for this list, a market must have more than one sold listing between January-June 2025.

 Note: CMB is an indicator of how recent market activity has impacted typical market values.
 It does not guarantee individual vehicle appreciation.